8 min read

 I also started learning to draw with Sketchbook and hoped to complete 1-2 drawings each month.
 I didn't get very far, but managed 4 drawings using tutorials.
 Judge for yourself 😊.

 Drawing 4/4.
-Illustration of a city scape using sketchbook.
+Illustration of a landscape using sketchbook.

 I also did spend quite a bit more outdoor activities with my little boy.